AriFordsham/GHCWiki/prim-bool.md

 There are five possible branches to take, although four of them have the same result.
 This is caused by code duplication introduced by case-of-case transform (see [ this blog post](http://lambda.jstolarek.com/2013/01/taking-magic-out-of-ghc-or-tracing-compilation-by-transformation/) for a step by step derivation).
 According to Ben Lippmeier, who submitted the original bug report, mis-predicted branches are bad in object code because they stall the pipeline.

+Note: this example was produced with GHC 7.6.3.
+At the moment of merging new primops into HEAD, there was no code duplication at the assembly level when using old primops.
+However, avoiding code duplication is not the main problem new primops are meant to solve.
+That problem are conditional branches.

 ## Solution